 The sentencing guidelines for felony theft by swindle are between 90 and 68 months in prison.
 However, the Hennepin County attorney’s office is seeking a departure from the guidelines.
 The court can depart from the guidelines when there are identifiable, substantial, and compelling circumstances to support a departure.
 Factors such as race sex, employment, education, and living arrangements cannot be taken account when the court is deciding whether to grant a departure.
 Some mitigating factors include whether the victim was an aggressor in the incident, whether the offender played a minor or passive role in the incident, and whether the offender lacked substantial capacity for judgment when the offense was committed due to a physical or mental impairment.

 Castillo will need to argue that mitigating factors were involved, especially if the County Attorney is looking for a sentence beyond the sentencing guidelines.
-Keller Law Offices offers free consultations for individuals charged with a crime.
+Keller Criminal Defense Attorneys offers free consultations for individuals charged with a crime.
 Max Keller is an experienced Hennepin County defense lawyer.
 If you have been charged with theft by swindle or another crime, call 952-913-1421.
 A Hennepin county defense lawyer will be able to fight the charges against you.